v923z/nothon/README.md

 Using "html" produces the stand-alone html document somenotebook.html, i.e., all required style sheets, and images will be included.

+If maxima is installed, symbolic manipulations can be performed by inserting a piece of valid maxima code in a text box between a pair of `&&` delimiters.
+E.g.,

+	&&solve(x+4=0, x);&&

+will return, and format the results using Mathjax.
+The maxima code is executed when the fourth ampersand is pressed, no other action is required.
+At the moment, the maxima code is lost, once the evaluation is done.
+In a future version, the the user will be able to retrieve the code.

 Developer notes
 ========